-Type of offence Guidance Penalty Minor Where the misconduct is very minor and there is reason to believe that it may have occurred due to a poor understanding of University policies or the conventions of academic writing (i.e., a level 4 or direct entry student) (i) The student should receive a letter of caution that will remain on their file for the duration of the student's programme and will be taken into account in the result of any further allegations of academic misconduct.
+Type of Offence Guidance Penalty Minor Where the misconduct is very minor and there is reason to believe that it may have occurred due to a poor understanding of University policies or the conventions of academic writing (i.e., a level 4 or direct entry student) (i) The student should receive a letter of caution that will remain on their file for the duration of the student's programme and will be taken into account in the result of any further allegations of academic misconduct.
 Those sections of the work not subject to academic misconduct will be marked as normal.
-Minor Where the misconduct is minor (ii) Those sections of the work not subject to academic misconduct will be marked as normal but the mark awarded for the assessment will be capped at the minimum pass mark.
+Minor Where the misconduct is minor (ii) Those sections of the work not subject to academic misconduct will be marked as normal but the mark

+Type of Offence Guidance Penalty awarded for the assessment will be capped at the minimum pass mark.
 Minor Where the misconduct is substantial (iii) The student should fail the particular assessment to which the allegation relates.
-Subject to the relevant assessment regulations, the student may have the right to resit and with the

-Type of offence Guidance Penalty assessment mark capped at the pass mark.
+Subject to the relevant assessment regulations, the student may have the right to resit and with the assessment mark capped at the pass mark.
 Major Where the AMP determines that a lesser penalty is appropriate in the circumstances.
 Where the AMP believes there were relevant and compelling extenuating factors. (iv) The student should fail the assessment to which the allegation relates.
 Subject to the relevant assessment regulations, the student may be given one final reassessment attempt for that element.
 Students will be required to produce new assessments for the failed element and will not be permitted to re-work the material previously submitted.
-The course mark will be capped at the pass mark.
-3 Major Where it is the student's second offence and the AMP considers that there are no relevant extenuating circumstances. (v) The student should fail the whole course, all marks for any assessments on the course to be set at zero.
+The course mark will be capped at the pass mark.3.
+Major Where it is the student's second offence and the AMP considers that there are no relevant extenuating circumstances. (v) The student should fail the whole course, all marks for any assessments on the course to be set at zero.
 Subject to the relevant assessment regulations, the student may be given one final attempt at all elements for the course.
 The student will be required to produce new assessments and will not be permitted to re-work or resubmit material previously submitted and passed.
 The course mark will be capped at a pass.
-Major Where the AMP considers that there is evidence that the student planned or otherwise purposefully engaged in the misconduct (i.e., contract cheating) but there are relevant mitigating circumstances.
-Where the student has been found to have committed previous offences but the AMP considers that the student should be permitted to remain on their programme of study. (vi) The student should fail the course for which the assessment relates without opportunity for resit.
-Marks for all assessments for the course will be set at zero.
-Major Where the student has been found to have committed (vii) The student should be withdrawn from the programme.
-The student may
+Major Where the AMP considers that there is evidence that the student planned or otherwise purposefully engaged in the misconduct (i.e., contract (vi) The student should fail the course for which the assessment relates without opportunity for resit.

 $^{^3}$ Level 6 or Level 7 Dissertation/Capstone Project the reworking of the piece of work may be permitted.
-This will be decided on a case by case basis.
+This will be decided on a case-by-case basis.
 The panel will discuss this with the course leader / project supervisor to ascertain whether this is practicable.